SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ---
 title: Modernize your classic SharePoint sites
-description: Guidance on modernizing classic SharePoint sites ms.date: 04/17/2018 ms.prod: sharepoint
+description: Steps to transform your classic site into a modern Office 365 Group-connected team site or communication site. ms.date: 04/17/2018 ms.prod: sharepoint
 ---

 # Modernize your classic SharePoint sites

 SharePoint Online is continuously evolving and improving, which is a great thing for you as a consumer of the service.
-One of the key improvements is the availability of modern sites, which are modern Office 365 Group-connected team sites or communication sites, combined with more and more functionality that can be consumed from a beautiful modern user interface.
+One of the key improvements is the availability of modern sites, which are modern Office 365 Group-connected team sites or communication sites, combined with improved functionality that can be consumed from a beautiful modern user interface.

-All of this is great...but you might ask yourself the question: *I've got lots of classic (team) sites...how do I bring those into the modern SharePoint world?*.
-There's no magic switch that automatically transforms your classic sites into modern sites, but it is possible to transform a classic site into a modern site by following the guidance described in this article series.
+All of this is great...but you might ask yourself the question: *I have lots of classic (team) sites...how do I bring them into the modern SharePoint world?* You can transform a classic site into a modern site by following the guidance described in this section.

 ## Steps to modernize your site